nfproc/TC-TERO/README.md

 add *.v as design sources, add arty.xdc as a constraint, and follow an ordinary logic synthesis flow.

+If you don't have physical access to the board (i.e. you are using a remote environment such as the ACRi Room), you can access the board virtually using the virtual I/O (VIO) IP core.
+In this case, remove top.v and arty.xdc in the `hdl_source` directory from the project.
+Instead, add the all files in the `hdl_source/using_vio` directory (which include an XCI IP file named *VIO_ACRi.xci*)  to the project.

 Since the baud rate of the UART sender is set to 3,000,000 bps, the baud rate of a terminal emulator (such as Tera Term) must be configured as well.